Rhinemann/mage-hack/Core.md

 ### d4 Sense Flaws, Fate & Fortune / Ring of Truth

 Basic Entropic understanding allows a magus to see the currents of probability, spot flaws in Patterns, and note the subtle yet telling details in a person’s speech and behavior that suggest whether or not she’s telling what she believes to be the truth.
-Although he cannot yet control such phenomena, the magus can predict dice throws, card draws, and other apparently random events; spot weak spots in objects, people, or arguments; and use those imperfect yet profound insights to his advantage.
+Although they cannot yet control such phenomena, the magus can predict dice throws, card draws, and other apparently random events; spot weak spots in objects, people, or arguments; and use those imperfect yet profound insights to his advantage.

 ### d6 Control Probability

-Now the magus can control the factors he could only sense before.
-Pulling the strings of apparently random events, he can influence activities and results – directing the fall of dice or cards, repeatedly hitting weak spots, and directing people and things toward a conclusion of his choice.
+Now the magus can control the factors they could only sense before.
+Pulling the strings of apparently random events, they can influence activities and results – directing the fall of dice or cards, repeatedly hitting weak spots, and directing people and things toward a conclusion of his choice.
 Of course, it is easier to control small events (the winner of a horse race) than large ones (causing a six-car pileup).
 In game terms, large alterations have higher difficulty than small ones do.

 ### d8 Affect Predictable Patterns